Delta Chat: encrypted messaging over email, without a phone number or account

 When registering on a Chatmail server, a random email address is automatically generated for you.
 You provide no name, phone number, or existing email address.
 The address is a meaningless string tied to nothing.

-Chatmail servers automatically delete messages after 7 days and accounts after 90 days of inactivity.
-They enforce mandatory end-to-end encryption for all messages.
+Many Chatmail servers delete messages relatively quickly and remove inactive accounts.
+They also enforce mandatory end-to-end encryption for all messages.

 You can also use an existing email address — at your own provider, Proton Mail, or a self-hosted server.
 That gives more control but requires an existing email account.